pegahnikbakht/chuchotage/README.md

 ```
 sudo ovs-vsctl add-br br0
 ```
-Configure Interla IP address for your bridge:
+Configure internal IP address for your bridge:

 ```sudo ifconfig br0 173.16.1.1 netmask 255.255.255.0 up```

 Create four different docker containers that are going to represnt your SDN controller, client, server, and Intel SGX (using Occlum).